DeepImagine: Clinical Trial Outcome Prediction via Stepwise Local Counterfactual Imaginations: Preliminary

-\begin{definition}[Result and Outcome] A result, or outcome, is the observed value of an outcome measure after the trial has been conducted.
-It describes what actually happened in the trial. \textbf{Example:} ``85\% of patients survived for at least 5 years after treatment'' is a result, whereas ``5-year overall survival rate'' is the corresponding outcome measure. \end{definition}
+\begin{definition}[\textbf{Trial Result}] A trial result is the observed value of an outcome measure for a particular study arm after the trial has been conducted.
+Given trial $C_i$, patient eligibility $E^{(i)}$, outcome measure $O_j^{(i)}$, and study arm $A_k^{(i)}$ with enrollment count $N_k^{(i)}$, we denote the corresponding result by